ietf-wg-acme/acme/draft-ietf-acme-acme.md

 "xn\-\-" as defined in {{!RFC5890}} are properly encoded.
 Wildcard domain names (with "\*" as the first label) MUST NOT be included in authorization objects.
-If an authorization object conveys authorization for the base domain of a newOrder DNS type identifier with a wildcard prefix, then the optional authorizations "wildcard" field MUST be present with a value of true.
+If an authorization object conveys authorization for the base domain of a newOrder DNS identifier containing a wildcard domain name, then the optional authorizations "wildcard" field MUST be present with a value of true.

 {{identifier-validation-challenges}} describes a set of challenges for domain